-The legislation called for governors from all 50 states and U.S. territories, plus the mayor of Washington DC, to nominate low-income census tracts from their jurisdictions.
+The legislation called for the governors from all 50 states and U.S. territories, plus the mayor of Washington DC, to nominate Opportunity Zones from their jurisdictions.
 The governors could nominate up to 25 percent of their low-income census tracts.

-An exception was made for states with fewer than 100 eligible tracts; these states were allowed up to 25 tracts to be designated as opportunity zones.
-Alaska, Delaware, District of Columbia, Guam, Hawaii, Montana, North Dakota, Rhode Island, South Dakota, Vermont, and Wyoming were able to take advantage of this exception: they each have exactly 25 opportunity zones.
+An exception was made for states with fewer than 100 eligible tracts; these states were allowed up to 25 tracts to be designated as Opportunity Zones.
+Alaska, Delaware, the District of Columbia, Guam, Hawaii, Montana, North Dakota, Rhode Island, South Dakota, Vermont, and Wyoming were able to take advantage of this exception: they each have exactly 25 Opportunity Zones.

-Additionally, the 2018 Bipartisan Budget Act allowed for every low-income census tract and eligible non-LIC census tract in Puerto Rico to be certified as a qualified opportunity zone.
-As a result, nearly the entire island of Puerto Rico is essentially one large federal opportunity zone.
+Additionally, the 2018 Bipartisan Budget Act allowed for every low-income census tract and eligible non-LIC census tract in Puerto Rico to be certified as a Qualified Opportunity Zone.
+As a result, nearly the entire island of Puerto Rico lies within an Opportunity Zone.

-The zone designations remain effective through the end of 2028.
+The zone designations were finalized by the IRS in June 2018 and remain effective through the end of 2028.

-Opportunity funds can be structured as corporations or partnerships.
-Opportunity funds invest substantially in opportunity zone businesses, opportunity zone business property, or a combination of the two.
-In general, an opportunity fund must hold at least 90 percent of its assets in qualified opportunity zone businesses or business property.
+Opportunity Zone funds can be structured as corporations or partnerships.
+They must invest substantially in 1) Qualified Opportunity Zone Businesses (QOZBs) that hold Qualified Opportunity Zone Business Property (QOZBP), 2) Qualified Opportunity Zone Property (QOZP) directly, or 3) a combination of the two.
+In general, a Qualified Opportunity Fund must hold at least 90 percent of its assets in QOZBs or other QOZP.

-Certain “sin” businesses (golf courses, country clubs, massage parlors, hot tub facilities, suntan facilities, racetracks or other facilities used for gambling, and liquor stores) are ineligible to qualify as opportunity zone businesses.
+Certain “sin” businesses (golf courses, country clubs, massage parlors, hot tub facilities, suntan facilities, racetracks or other facilities used for gambling, and liquor stores) are ineligible for investment.

-More detail on opportunity funds can be found in Chapter 4.
+More detail on Qualified Opportunity Funds can be found in Chapter 4.